WayneWu98/keyshorts/README.md

 ### register(el: HTMLElement, shortcuts: string[], opt: Function | Opt): Function

-register a shortcut to a html element.
+register a shortcuts to a html element.

 #### el: HTMLElement

-Html element that you want register shortcut to.
+Html element that you want register shortcuts to.

 #### shortcuts: string[]